meghasalunke1/manageiq-documentation/general_configuration/_topics/configuration.md

 A user can exist in multiple groups.
 However, a group can only be assigned one account role.

+If you belong to multiple groups, you can change the current group.
+The Current Group affects quota and other settings for the user.
+To change the group, click the group name in the upper left of the screen, and select your preferred group from the listed groups.

 If a user belongs to multiple groups, you can change the user’s current group by navigating to the settings menu, clicking **Change Group**, then selecting the desired group.
 The **Current Group** affects quota